-Behavioral health services are described more fully in section N starting on page 30 of this handbook.
+Behavioral health services are described more fully in section N of this handbook.

 Chiropractic care: Includes manipulation of the spine or other body parts as treatment of diagnosed musculoskeletal conditions for which treatment is expected to restore a level of functioning due to this condition.
 Consultations and X-rays are included.